Jetsvk/Rename-Batch/README.md

    - ```bash
      for %%f in ("[Koenime]*.mkv") do (
 - Function: Loops through all .mkv files in the current directory that start with [Koenime].

-> ⚠️ make sure to update the line

- - ```bash
-   call set "new=%%old: =%%"
- - ```bash
-   call set "new=%%new: =%%"

-> to match the naming pattern or logic you want.
-You might also need to adjust it if your batch file has a different structure or name.

 > ⚠️ Make sure to back up your files before running, just in case you want to undo any changes.